 Students will read texts from around the globe, especially non-Western cultures.
 Readings will be drawn from a variety of genres and time periods, including ancient and recent texts.
 Prerequisite: ENGL 102 with "C" or better or permission from the instructor.
-(General Education - Humanities or Literature or General Education - Literature) Three semester hours.
+(General Education - Humanities and Fine Arts) Three semester hours.

-ENGL 241.
-READINGS IN DRAMA, FICTION, OR POETRY
+ENGL 241.READINGS IN DRAMA, FICTION, OR POETRY

 Students read and respond to texts primarily in one literary genre.
 This course may be repeated for credit as focus changes.
 Prerequisite: ENGL 102 with "C" or better or permission of instructor.
-(General Education - Humanities or Literature or General Education - Literature) Three semester hours.
+(General Education - Humanities and Fine Arts) Three semester hours.